-Since 2018, VDH offers the funding application workshop via webcast.
+Since 2018, VDH has offered the funding application workshop via webcast.
 The latest workshop was held and recorded on February 27, 2019.
 Click the following links to:

-- Application Deadlines: Unless stated otherwise all applications must be submitted (or post marked) by 4 PM April 1st for evaluation for the next round of funding offers.
+- Application Deadlines: The deadline has been extended to Friday, May 15, 2020.
+Unless stated otherwise all applications must be submitted (or post marked) by 4 PM on April 10th (previously April 1st) for evaluation for the next round of funding offers.
 All application materials are available on our website.
 Planning and Design applications are accepted year-round and evaluated as received.
 See details below.

 - Construction Loans: Applications should apply for all infrastructure projects they are considering over the next four or five year period.
 VDH is in a position to fund large capital improvement projects (upwards of $10 million).
 Very large projects may need to be phased.
 The typical loan has an interest rate ranging from 1.5% to 2.5% with a 20-year term and 2.3% to 3.0% for a 30-year term.

 - PEC & PER Requirements: A Preliminary Engineering Conference (PEC) is required.
 The deadline to have a PEC with the appropriate ODW Field Office is March 1st (previously February 15th).
 Please contact your ODW Field Office as soon as possible to schedule a PEC.
 The submission (or waiver) of a Preliminary Engineering Report (PER) may be made a condition of the award (since 2017).
 VDH believes this allows greater flexibility in the Program and accommodates funding the PER as part of the construction award.

 - Disadvantaged Criteria: As of January 2019, in order to better accommodate waterworks addressing their aging infrastructure, the DWSRF Program eliminated the following from disadvantaged criteria (Section D):

 - Apply for a construction loan to resolve a health or compliance problem,